njpanderson/myo-webpage/docs/tutorials/droplets.md

 `placeholder`  | Yes      | In the case of a text value, this will show in place of empty values.
 `value`        | Yes      | In the case of array/object options, this set the value as 'selected'.
 If the type is `checkbox`, a boolean `true` or `false` will define its checked state.

-**Note:** When using a function definition for the `required` value, the pallet cannot be defined with JSON and must be loaded directly as a JS object with the `App#load` method.
+**Note:** When using a function definition for the `required` value, the palette cannot be defined with JSON and must be loaded directly as a JS object with the `App#load` method.